nuetzliches/spocr/.github/instructions/spocr-v5-instructions.instructions.md

 applyTo: "**"
 ---

-# SpocR vNext Checklist Guardrails
+# SpocR CLI Checklist Guardrails

-These instructions support the vNext migration effort on the `feature/vnext-only` branch.
+These instructions support the current CLI work on the `feature/vnext-only` branch.
 Follow this flow before pushing code or docs.
 It keeps `CHECKLIST.md`, `src/SpocRVNext/CHECKLIST.md`, and `src/SpocRVNext/SnapshotBuilder/CHECKLIST.md` aligned.

 ## 1. Before starting work

 - Review all three checklists and mark the items you intend to touch.
 Ensure cross references stay in sync.
 - Skim `.ai/README.md` and prompts if you plan to rely on tooling; refresh them when the guidance changes.
-- Confirm that any planned work respects the branch scope: vNext only, no legacy feature growth.
+- Confirm that any planned work respects the branch scope: focus on the modern CLI surface, avoid reviving legacy features.

 ## 2. While implementing changes